Abhijit-Bhumireddy99/RUL_Prediction/README.md

 http://gjstx-e.cn/gallery/64-may2021.pdf

 # About the collected dataset
-The collected dataset is the
+The collected dataset is the PRONOSTIA Bearings Dataset (PHM IEEE 2012 Data Challenge Dataset).
+The collected dataset consists of 6 bearings learning or training datasets:

 # Implementation